How to Become an Electrician

 A way of boosting your income as an electrician is to carve a niche for yourself with a specialism, and an excellent place to start is in the renewable energy sector. removing load bearing wall

 On top of your regular electrician training, you will need to complete additional renewable energy courses to get up to speed.
-To do so, there are several courses are available:
+To do so, there are several courses available:

 • Green Electrical Upskill Package — a skills boot camp for experienced and qualified electricians wanting to move into solar, electric vehicle, and electrical energy storage installations.